p-org/P/Docs/docs/manual/expressions.md

 P allows the common primitive expressions like literal-constants for integers, floats, strings, booleans, and the null value.
 There are three unique primitive expressions in P:

+#### $

-- `$` represents a nondeterministic boolean choice.
+`$` represents a nondeterministic boolean choice.
 It is a short hand for `choose()` which randomly returns a boolean value and the P Checker explores the behavior of the system for both the possibilities i.e., both when `$` evaluates to `true` or `false`.

+#### Halt

-- `halt` is a special event in P used for destroying an instance of a P machine.
-The semantics of an `halt` event is that whenever a P machine throws an `unhandled event` exception because of a `halt` event then the machine is automatically destroyed or halted and all events sent to that machine instance are there after are equivalent to being dropped to ether.
-There are two ways of using the `halt` event: (1) self-halt by doing `raise halt;` raising a `halt` event which is not handled in the state machine or (2) by sending the `halt` event to the machine that needs to be halted.
-(Add reference to the Tutorial example).
+`halt` is a special event in P used for destroying an instance of a P machine.
+The semantics of an `halt` event is that whenever a P machine throws an `unhandled event` exception because of a `halt` event then the machine is automatically destroyed or halted and all events sent to that machine instance there after are equivalent to being dropped to ether.
+There are two ways of using the `halt` event: (1) **self-halt** by doing `raise halt;` raising a `halt` event which is not handled in the state machine will lead to that machine being halted or (2) by sending the `halt` event to a machine, and that machine on dequeueing `halt`, would halt itself.
+Please checkout the [FailureDetector](../tutorial/failuredetector.md) example in tutorials to know more about halt event

+#### This

-- `this` represents the `self` machine reference of the current machine.
+`this` represents the `self` machine reference of the current machine.
 It can be used to send self reference to other machines in the program so that they can send messages to this machine.

 ### Formatted String